Hot, cold, hot , wet, dry,wet

 This has been a most peculiar summer – the weather doesn’t seem able to make up it’s mind.
 Two days ago it poured all day, sweaters on, lit the fire in the living room.
 Yesterday was one of the best days of the summer, took sweater off, went

-blackberry picking, sat outside.
+blackberry picking, blackberries sat outside.
 Today is starting off in a threatening manner.
 Anyway, if it rains, tant pis: I have bramble jelly to finish making, from windfall apples, the few blackberries picked plus a bag of last year’s fruit from the freezer.

 and it will take another week to recoup the energy!